NicoletaSerban/NicoletaSerban/readme.md

 </div>

 ## <div align="center">I am Nicoleta.
-An adaptable, detail-oriented software engineer with a passion for developing creative and efficient solutions to complex problems.</div>
+A software engineer who loves tackling complex problems with creative and efficient solutions.
+I pay close attention to details and always strive to adapt to any situation.
+It's my passion to develop innovative solutions that make a positive impact..</div>

 <br/>